hiremathpriya/cooking-mums-react-webpack/README.md

 * README.me

-###Learning objective for this MVP is to get comfortable with server side rendering and Data-base
+## Learning objective for this MVP is to get comfortable with server side rendering and Data-base
- with using knex and sqlite3.
+ ## with using knex and sqlite3.

-### My aim to create a website where user can choose the menu and send me the order from, and collect the registrations from people to show thier interest in my concept.
+## My aim to create this webapp where user can choose the menu and send me the order from, and collect the registrations  ## from people to show thier interest in my concept.
-##  Also learn to save data which will be  posted through the the order form.
+* Also learn to save data which will be  posted through the the order form.

-### User Stories.
+## User Stories.
 * As user I would like to see the header image and floating title on top of that.
 (As a strech I can have multiple images rolling behind which show bit of our culture and family/place)

 * As a user I should be able to see all the pictures of my dishes.